 – I haven’t once changed the logo.
 So that was extra coding for nothing and money down the drain.
 I don’t even remember why this was important to me at the time.

-- I’ve spent countless hours updating the call to action areas, with mixed results.
-Since I was working with basic html and a limited space, I could only do so much…
+– I’ve spent countless hours updating the call to action areas, with mixed results.
+Since I was working with basic HTML and limited space, I could only do so much…

 – Opting in posts was a worthwhile idea – except it made me overlook initially that I lacked a general blog page where all posts would be seen.

 – I doubt very much that anyone cares about the news or testimonials sections, and anyways the way they appear and are updated isn’t really practical.
 (What RSS or email subscriber wants to see a new testimonial as a ‘blog post’ – accordingly I’ve had to backdate the testimonial posts so they wouldn’t be noticed when I add them.)